 The secret to success lies in everything you’re avoiding.

-You won’t find success sitting on your sofa, binge-watching inspirational Youtube videos or liking inspirational people’s posts on Instagram.
+You won’t find success sitting on your sofa, binge-watching inspirational Youtube videos, or liking inspirational people’s posts on Instagram.
 It won’t strike in the middle of your consistent daily routine of five years, or randomly pop up in your email inbox one day as you sit at your desk.
-Your sofa may be comfortable, your relationships may be familiar and your routine may be safe, but you won’t grow and achieve long-term success by avoiding what’s hard or even marginally difficult, both physically and emotionally.
+Your sofa may be comfortable, your relationships may be familiar, and your routine may be safe.
+Still, you won’t grow and achieve long-term success by avoiding what’s hard or even marginally tricky, both physically and emotionally.

 Challenges in life aren’t there to break us: they are there to encourage us to be more than who we already are.
-Discomfort shouldn’t be seen as something which happens to you: discomfort should be something you seek out.
-You should be more afraid of being sucked in by the monotonous paralysis of comfort than the brisk winds yet steady progressive nature of being uncomfortable.
+Discomfort isn’t something which you should seek to avoid at all costs; instead, it’s something you should seek out.
+Feeling uncomfortable isn’t something to be feared.
+You should be more afraid of being sucked into the monotonous paralysis of the comfort zone than the brisk yet steadily progressive nature of discomfort.

-Where can you expect to go in life if you remain within your isolated echo chamber where nobody challenges your opinions and ideas, criticises you or encourages you to question who you are and what you believe in?
+Where can you expect to go in life if you remain within your isolated echo chamber?
+You’ll never grow in an environment where nobody challenges your opinions and ideas, criticises you or encourages you to question who you are and what you believe.

 In an interview with Outside Magazine, Dean Karnazes (The UltramarathonMan and Author of ‘Ultramarathon Man: Confessions of an All-Night Runner’, made a profound statement: